 TIMELINE: 2007 - 2015

 With a view to getting back to competitive design, Charles joined the Hendrick Motorsports design team in 2007.
 His designs contributed to the team's championships in 2007, '08, '09, '10, and 2013.
-With those accomplishments and Jeff Gordon's retirement in 2015, Charles decided it was his time to leave the team as well.
-He continues to follow developments in that series and may one day contribute in a consulting or contract role in future.
+With those accomplishments and Jeff Gordon's retirement in 2015, Charles decided it was his time to move on to new accomplishments.

-As of May 2017, Charles has moved to Jupiter Florida to join Parametric Solutions in aerospace design.
-The work is secret, and nothing more can be said.
+As of May 2017, Charles has moved to Jupiter Florida to join Parametric Solutions, a leading contributor to the aerospace industry.